Amisor/SNVcalling_Nextflow/README.md

 If the user does not wish to download the FASTQ files, only the `reference_url.txt` is required.
-However, the alignment process relies on the assumption that the FASTQ file names are renamed during the downloading process (`DownloadFastq`) based on the TSV file.
-This renaming step associates each region with its corresponding paired FASTQ files based on the file names.
+However, the alignment process relies on the assumption that the FASTQ file names are renamed during the downloading process (`DownloadFastq`) based on the TSV file, associating each region with its corresponding paired FASTQ files.
 Refer to [Customize Pipeline](#customize-pipeline) for details about running the pipeline without downloading the FASTQ files.

 ## Output